-The perceptual representation of lightness has been extensively studied using appearance methods, in which observers report their subjective judgment of the lightness of objects.
+The perceptual representation of lightness has been extensively studied using subjective psychophysical methods, in which observers report in some way their subjective judgment of the lightness of objects.
+At the broadest level, these results tell us that the visual system does indeed stabilize the perceptual lightness representation against changes in object-extrinsic factors in the scene (refs).
+There is less consensus, however, on how these perceptual computations should be understood {Kingdom, 2011 #396; Adelson, 2000 #329}.

-It is related to the amount of light that is reflected by the object’s surface {Kingdom, 2011 #396}.
-However, the light reflected from the object also depends on the context in which the object lies.
-It is well known that the perceived lightness of an object is affected by the background {Adelson, 2000 #329}.
-The manner in which variation in the background impacts the corresponding variation in the perceived lightness is not well understood.
+Although appearance methods have the advantage of tapping rather directly observers’ subjective experience, which is something we would like to quantify and understand, it can be challenging to relate data of this sort to underlying neural mechanisms (ref).
+At the same time, there is mature theory that links objective measurements of psychophysical thresholds to the signal-to-noise properties of physiologically measured neural responses (refs).
+To date, however, it has not been clear how to apply threshold measurements to questions of perceptual constancy.
+Indirect methods involve linking thresholds to appearance measurements, going back to Fechner’s pioneering interpretation of Weber’s Law in terms of an underlying perceptual scale (ref; also refs).
+This approach does hold promise, but there are documented cases where the threshold measurements fail to account for appearance effects related to lightness constancy (ref).
+Here we introduce a novel approach to using a psychophysical threshold paradigm to draw inferences about the psychophysical mechanisms underlying perceptual constancies.
+The approach has the feature that the results provide a behavioral basis for comparison to the precision of hypothesized neural representations of lightness.

-Here, we empirically establish this relation for variation in the spectra of background objects.
-To do so, we measure the ability of human observers to discriminate the lightness of two objects.
-We study how discrimination thresholds change with variation in the color of objects in the background.
+Our approach begins with measurement of the ability of human observers to discriminate the lightness of two objects.
+We then study how these discrimination thresholds change with introduction of object-extrinsic variation in the scene, and use the corresponding elevation in thresholds to infer the degree to which the object-extrinsic variation intrudes on the object-intrinsic representation.
+The particular extrinsic variation we study is variation in the color of objects in the background.
 We randomize the color of background objects by sampling from a statistical model based on the reflectance spectra of natural surfaces.
 We measure discrimination thresholds as a function of the amount of background spectral variation, which is controlled by a single model parameter.
 The effect of background spectral variation is quantified by the difficulty of the lightness discrimination task.
 We observe that as the variation in background color is increased, the discrimination thresholds first remain nearly constant and then increase, with log squared threshold increasing linearly with log color variance.
 The minimum discrimination threshold and the color variance at which the threshold begins to rise are consistent across different observers.
-Moreover, a simple computational model that uses a center-surround receptive field to estimates the object lightness, captures the essential features of human observers.
+Moreover, a simple computational model that uses a center-surround receptive field to estimates the object lightness, captures the essential features of human observers and allows us to quantify the effect of the extrinsic variation on the observer’s representation of lightness, relative to the intrinsic precision of that variation.

 RESULTS: